-Archer's Oh So Central Midtown West Hotel
+Archer's Oh, So Central Midtown West Hotel

 Conveniently nestled in the heart of Midtown Manhattan on 38th Street between Fifth and Sixth Avenues, Archer Hotel New York is the perfect address for access to the best of the Big Apple.
-A few steps from our front door are many ever-so-popular things to do in New York, including Bryant Park, Times Square, Theatre District, Empire State Building, and Fifth Avenue shopping.
+A few steps from our front door are many ever-so-popular things to do in New York, including Bryant Park, Times Square, the Theatre District, the Empire State Building and Fifth Avenue shopping.
 Suitable for all occasions, there is no other hotel in Midtown that makes your trip as comfortable or complete.

 Empire State Building

 Whether you’re toasting the day with a cocktail from our own rooftop bar, Spyglass, or gazing out the window of your Empire View room, this cultural icon is easy to admire from afar.
-The Empire State Building, standing an impressive 102-stories high – the fifth tallest building in the United States and 34th in the world – is worth seeing up close, too.
+The Empire State Building, standing an impressive 102 stories high – the fifth tallest building in the United States and 34th in the world – is worth seeing up close, too.
 A five-minute walk from Archer, you will find art deco ceiling murals and a one-of-a-kind observation deck experience (purchase the express pass and skip the long lines).

 Once the hub of American fashion and garment factories, the fabric of this neighborhood between Fifth Avenue and Ninth Avenue, and 34th Street and 42nd Street, is threaded with attractions.
 Also known as the Fashion District, this area is home to many showrooms from design and production to wholesale.
-You will also find tech start-ups, a range of restaurants and art centers.
+You will also find tech startups, a range of restaurants and art centers.
 M&J Trimming, Mood Fabrics, The Fashion Walk of Fame and Culture Espresso are stylish neighborhood stops.